firefly-cpp/ast-tdl/README.md

 # Training Description Language (TDL) for Artificial Sport Trainer (AST)
-AST-DSL is a very small domain-specific language, used for sport training description.
+ast-dsl is intended to be a small DSL for practical definition and description of sports training that can be automatically or manually defined and used in conjunction with Artificial Sport Trainer.

 ## Installation
     $ gem install ast-tdl

 ## Language description
-Training Description Language (TDL) is based on Ruby.
-It is intended to be used for describing sport trainings that consist of sessions and intervals.
-Those contain various data, such as duration, average heart rate, sport type and many more.
+Training Description Language (TDL) is implemented in Ruby.
+Currently, the description of sports training sessions and intervals is now supported.
+Those contain various data, such as duration, average heart rate, sport type, and many more.

 ## Examples
 ```ruby